refinedev/refine/documentation/docs/advanced-tutorials/access-control.md

 ## Introduction

-Access control is a broad topic where there are lots of advanced solutions that provide different set of features. **refine** is deliberately agnostic for its own API to be able to integrate different methods (RBAC, ABAC, ACL, etc.) and different libraries ([Casbin](https://casbin.org/), [CASL](https://casl.js.org/v5/en/), [Cerbos](https://cerbos.dev/), [AccessControl.js](https://onury.io/accesscontrol/)). `can` method would be the entry point for those solutions.
+Access control is a broad topic whsere there are lots of advanced solutions that provide different set of features. **refine** is deliberately agnostic for its own API to be able to integrate different methods (RBAC, ABAC, ACL, etc.) and different libraries ([Casbin](https://casbin.org/), [CASL](https://casl.js.org/v5/en/), [Cerbos](https://cerbos.dev/), [AccessControl.js](https://onury.io/accesscontrol/)). `can` method would be the entry point for those solutions.

 [Refer to the Access Control Provider documentation for detailed information. &#8594](/api-reference/core/providers/accessControl-provider.md)